Real simple modules over simply-laced quantum affine algebras and categorifications of cluster algebras: The highest -weight monomials of Hernandez-Leclerc modules

 The differences between the monomials in (\ref{Dnfom2}) and the monomials in (\ref{Dnfom3}) are $|\xi(n)-\xi(n-1)|=0$ and $|\xi(n)-\xi(n-1)|=2$.
-In the proof of the existence of $\xi$ for (\ref{Dnfom2}), we let $\xi(n-1) \neq \xi(n)$, and choose the corresponding formula in (\ref{the map Phi(i,j)}).
-Then for a monomial $m$ in (\ref{Dnfom3}), we find a height function $\xi$ such that a Hernandez-Leclerc module has the highest $\ell$-weight monomial $m$. \end{proof}
+In the proof of the existence of $\xi$ for (\ref{Dnfom2}), we let $\xi(n-1) \neq \xi(n)$, and choose the corresponding formula in (\ref{the map Phi(i,n-1)}) or (\ref{the map Phi(i,j)}).
+Then for a monomial $m$ in (\ref{Dnfom3}), we find a height function $\xi$ such that an Hernandez-Leclerc module has the highest $l$-weight monomial $m$. \end{proof}

 \begin{remark} For a linear height function $\xi$ in type $D_n$, the Hernandez-Leclerc modules of the form

 were introduced and studied in \cite{HL13}.
 They belong to the second case of (\ref{Dnfom2}) in Theorem~\ref{monoidal categorification DC1} if we let $k=1$. \end{remark}